 This is the second post in the series on mindful presence.
 You can view Part One here.
 So why should we go out of our way to develop mindfulness?
 Mindful presence feels good in its own right: relaxed, alert, and peaceful.
 Not contending with anything.
 No struggle.
 In addition to the inherent, experiential rewards of

 Here is the latest talk from the San Rafael Meditation group with Rick Hanson.
-It’s titled Three Refuges in This Undependable World.
-More information on the San Rafael Mediation group can be found at http://www.rickhanson.net/teaching/meditation-group.
+It is titled Listening to Your Longing for Peace.
+More information on the San Rafael Mediation group can be found at http://www.rickhanson.net/teaching/meditation-group/.

 Rick’s Picks is a new series of posts highlighting the very best content online.
 In what has to be the most adorable review of a restaurant ever written, The Bold Italic writer Jessica Saia takes a friend’s four-year-old daughter to The French Laundry and subjects its legendary tasting menu to her simple yet extremely judgmental

 The post Rick’s Picks: Four Year Old Reviews French Laundry appeared first on Dr. Rick Hanson.